 You provide your own 'friendly' part to the URL, and the URL can be previewed as you create it.

-You can publish, unpublish and republish pages at will (making post-publication edits easy), plus there are handy options to copy the page link, and share it on Twitter.
+You can publish, unpublish and republish pages at will (making post-publication edits easy), plus there are handy options to copy the page link, as well as share it on Twitter.

 Publishing a landing page